 Continuation of the study and application of the nutrition care process to medical nutrition.
 Students study the pathophysiology of and current nutrition therapies for a variety of illnesses and injuries, including cooking techniques and foods appropriate for preventing and treating specific medical conditions.
 Two lectures and three hours of laboratory per week.
 Prerequisite: NUTR 411.
-(Alternate years, offered Spring term 2018).
-Course fee \$50.
+Alternate Spring terms: 2018, 2020.
+Course fee \$65.